kyma-project/kyma/docs/01-overview/main-areas/observability/README.md

 The collected telemetry data are exposed so that you can view and analyze them with observability tools.

+As a beta feature, Kyma ships the telemetry component, which supports providing your own output configuration for Fluent Bit.
+With this, you can integrate your own observability systems outside the Kyma cluster with the Kyma backend.

 ## Analyzing data

 You can use the following in-cluster components to observe your applications' telemetry data: